telerik/fiddler-everywhere-docs/knowledge-base/how-to-capture-nodejs-traffic.md

 set NODE_TLS_REJECT_UNAUTHORIZED=0
 ```

-Once the above settings are applied, we can now call modules like [request](https://www.npmjs.com/package/request) and make the HTTP request.
+Once the above settings are applied, you can now call modules like [request](https://www.npmjs.com/package/request) and make the HTTP request.
 The request will be captured by Fiddler Everywhere.
-Once the capturing is over, we could revert the global proxy settings as follows:
+Once the capturing is over, you can revert the global proxy settings as follows:

 ```Console
 set https_proxy=